polkadot-evm/frontier/template/README.md

 block that has been pre-configured with an EVM account for [Alice](https://substrate.dev/docs/en/knowledgebase/integrate/subkey#well-known-keys).
-When [a development chain is started](https://github.com/substrate-developer-hub/substrate-node-template#run), Alice's EVM account will be funded with a large amount of Ether (`U256::MAX`).
+When [a development chain is started](https://github.com/substrate-developer-hub/substrate-node-template#run), Alice's EVM account will be funded with a large amount of Ether.
 The [Polkadot UI](https://polkadot.js.org/apps/#?rpc=ws://127.0.0.1:9944) can be used to see the details of Alice's EVM account.
 In order to view an EVM account, use the `Developer` tab of the Polkadot UI `Settings` app to define the EVM `Account` type as below.
 It is also necessary to define the